xko/aiven-kafkapg/README.md

 - main code is writen in [Scala](https://www.scala-lang.org/) 2.13, which requires **JDK 11** or later.
   It is [sbt](https://www.scala-sbt.org)-based.
 Minimal sbt [launcher](bin/sbt) is provided, so only JDK is required, but you can of course use your own sbt installation
-- all the commands below are to be run from the root of this repo clone
+- all the shell commands below are to be run from the root of this repo clone

 ##### 1. Aiven infrastructure
 **WARNING**: this works on actual cloud infrastructure!
 Never run against production project!